plutownium/CatClock/README.md

 Meaning, I built it myself from the ground up.
 No peeking at their code!

-<h4>You can visit the page here:</h4> https://plutownium.github.io/CatClock/
+<h4>You can visit the page here: https://plutownium.github.io/CatClock/</h4>

 The app still has a bug or two, but as it is right now, you can...